 Salaries vary greatly within the field and are often influenced by factors such as experience, location, and type of job.
 Furthermore, since an associate degree in criminal justice opens doors to entry-level positions in the field, it is worth keeping in mind that starting salaries typically start out low and increase with time.

-The top 90% however earned a median salary of more than $93,450.
-Therefore, as you move up the ranks and with added experience and time spent on the job, there is the potential for higher wages.
+As you move up the ranks and with added experience and time spent on the job, there is the potential for higher wages.

 An associate degree in criminal justice is a program which is highly suited to those individuals who are looking to enter the field of criminal justice.
 This dynamic, challenging, and rewarding field has many facets and components.
 To enable candidates to effectively tackle the challenges that face the criminal justice system, an associate degree in criminal justice provides students with all they need to understand the complexities of the system.
 An associate degree in criminal justice can give candidates the ability to apply to a wide variety of entry level positions within the field.
 It is also a good starting point if you intend to continue your education at some point in the future.